Pope Paul VI: Early life

-Giovanni Battista Enrico Antonio Maria Montini was born in the village of Concesio, in the Province of Brescia, Lombardy, Italy, in 1897.
+Giovanni Battista Enrico Antonio Maria Montini was born in the village of Concesio, in the Province of Brescia, Lombardy, Italy, on 26 September 1897.
 His father, Giorgio Montini (1860–1943), was a lawyer, journalist, director of the Catholic Action, and member of the Italian Parliament.
 His mother, Giudetta Alghisi (1874–1943), was from a family of rural nobility.
 He had two brothers, Francesco Montini (1900–1971), who became a physician, and Lodovico Montini (1896–1990), who became a lawyer and politician.
 On 30 September 1897, he was baptised with the name Giovanni Battista Enrico Antonio Maria Montini.
 He attended the Cesare Arici school, run by the Jesuits, and in 1916 received a diploma from the Arnaldo da Brescia public school in Brescia.
 His education was often interrupted by bouts of illness.

-In 1916, he entered the seminary to become a Catholic priest.
+In 1916, Montini entered the seminary to become a Catholic priest.
 He was ordained on 29 May 1920 in Brescia and celebrated his first Mass at the Santa Maria delle Grazie, Brescia.
 Montini concluded his studies in Milan with a laurea, the equivalent of a bachelor's degree, in canon law in 1922.
 He later studied at the Gregorian University, the University of Rome La Sapienza and, at the request of Giuseppe Pizzardo, the Pontifical Academy of Ecclesiastical Nobles.
 In 1922, at the age of twenty-five, again at the request of Giuseppe Pizzardo, Montini entered the Secretariat of State, where he worked under Pizzardo together with Francesco Borgongini-Duca, Alfredo Ottaviani, Carlo Grano, Domenico Tardini and Francis Spellman.
 Consequently, he never had an appointment as a parish priest.
 In 1925 he helped found the publishing house Morcelliana in Brescia, focused on promoting a 'Christian-inspired culture'.